AmineAML/Portfolio/README.md

 - Note change the name of home component to hero component as it's better practical
 - This is a good resume meaning about me and the background animation from https://fdossena.com/
 - Searching something like this from https://blurha.sh/ to videos to stimulate loading as an example
-- Use html tag like a to use links store from Dialogflow and use sanitize html to improve Illy the bot
+- Use html tag like a to use links store from Dialogflow and use sanitizehttps://izifortune.com/angular-subresource-integrity/ html to improve Illy the bot
 - Good about me and project paragraph by its title from https://robgrimes.uk/
 - Better changing the background animation
 - Improvements from https://www.reddit.com/r/webdev/comments/hdaljc/scan_your_sites/
 - Learn from this Medium website article of tips on color for interface design from https://uxdesign.cc/tips-on-colour-interface-design-bccdc691eb72
+- Cool 404 website pages from https://optinmonster.com/best-404-page-examples/

 ## Domain name